 More information coming soon…

 Each year, on or near the last weekend of September, the Arkansas Archeological Society holds its Annual Meeting.
 Besides the opportunity to visit with friends and have a great time, the meeting offers a variety of activities, as follows:

 On Saturday, papers on current archeological topics are presented by professional and amateur archeologists from throughout Arkansas, in a 20-minute format, usually with slides.
-The annual Business Meeting is held Saturday morning and includes the presentation of certificates of appreciation and other special awards.
+The annual Business Meeting is held Saturday morning before and includes the presentation of certificates of appreciation and other special awards.
 (Award Nomination Form).
 After the lunch break, more papers are presented.

-On Saturday evening, a banquet is held, during which Society awards are made (Nominations Form).
-After the dinner, a Keynote Speaker—a specially selected archeologist from outside Arkansas—makes a presentation on his or her work.
+A banquet is held Saturday evening and after the dinner, a Keynote Speaker—a specially selected archeologist from outside Arkansas—makes a presentation on his or her work.

 For a list of past meetings, click here.